 - Late at night – When you know that a plumber won’t show up until the morning and you just can’t wait.

 Begin by putting down newspaper around the toilet to catch any spills or splashes and pulling on your rubber gloves.
-Begin by collecting a few household items that will help you unblock your toilet:
+Once this is done, you will need to collect a few household items that will help you unblock your toilet:

 - Rubber gloves